AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-integrations-sharepoint-folder-not-appearing-for-owner.md

 hidefromtoc: yes
 ---

-# Integrations: SharePoint folder not appearing for folder owner
+# Integrations: SharePoint folder not appearing for folder owner (Graph API)

+>[!NOTE]
+>
+>This issue has been closed because it is not a Workfront error.

 When a user attempts to view a folder in the new SharePoint (Graph API) integration, the folder does not display.
 This occurs even though the user is the owner of the folder.